saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 * Add general implementations and interfaces in `SaanSoft.Cqrs.Decorator`, then add another project for implementation specific framework. e.g:
   * The `Store` decorators classes and repository interfaces are in `SaanSoft.Cqrs.Decorator` because they don't require any extra package imports.
   * The database specific implementations are in their own project (e.g. `SaanSoft.Cqrs.Decorator.Store.MongoDB`)
-* This keeps the footprint of `SaanSoft.Cqrs` to a minimum and allows users the flexibility to use the framework that they prefer.
+* This keeps the footprint of `SaanSoft.Cqrs.Common`,  and `SaanSoft.Cqrs.Decorator` to a minimum and allows users the flexibility to use the framework that they prefer.

-Where possible add overrides of the decorators to `SaanSoft.Cqrs.GuidIds` project so that people don't have to deal with generic `TMessageId` all over their code.
+Where possible add overrides of the decorators to `SaanSoft.Cqrs.GuidIds` and `SaanSoft.Cqrs.MongoObjectIds` project so that people don't have to deal with generic `TMessageId` all over their code.

 ## Technical

 Each decorator should inherit from one of:
-* ICommandBusDecorator
+* IBaseCommandBus
-* ICommandSubscriptionBusDecorator
+* IBaseCommandSubscriptionBus
-* IEventBusDecorator
+* IBaseEventBus
-* IEventSubscriptionBusDecorator
+* IBaseEventSubscriptionBus
-* IQueryBusDecorator
+* IBaseQueryBus
-* IQuerySubscriptionBusDecorator
+* IBaseQuerySubscriptionBus

 If you are using `Base...Decorator` classes to reduce code duplicate, it should inherit form one of:
-* IMessageBusDecorator
-* IMessageSubscriptionBus
+* IBaseBus

 Each decorator and framework specific implementations should be tested.